COVID-19 Safety Policies

 What To Expect During Your Visit

-When you arrive for your appointment, please enter the building through the side door near the playground.
-Our main entrance will now be used as an exit only door.
+When you arrive for your appointment, please enter the building through the main entrance.

 Everyone entering the building must be wearing a face mask and remain wearing it throughout your entire appointment.* We ask that you please bring your own face mask with you.